Eliasdb/Vue-udemy-exercises/README.md

 **Created()**(!)

 In the created hook, you will be able to access reactive data and events are active.
 Templates and Virtual DOM have not yet been mounted or rendered.

+-> Created is called earlier in order to trigger actions like **data fetching from the API backend**.

 **Some functions highlighted on the web.php file:**